splunk/step/scrimmages/firefire/README.md

 This method gets called whenever search data arrives- it may come in multiple times as preview results arrive or the user changes her search.

-Reading the [documentation](https://github.com/Leaflet/Leaflet.heat/blob/gh-pages/README.md) for leaflet.heat, `setLatLngs` appears to be the most appropriate call to add points to the heatmap layer.
-That call takes a list of three-element lists- a latitude, a longitude and an intensity.
+Reading the [documentation](https://github.com/Leaflet/Leaflet.heat/blob/gh-pages/README.md) for Leaflet.heat, `setLatLngs` appears to be the most appropriate call to add points to the heatmap layer.
+That call takes a list of three-element lists; a latitude, a longitude, and an intensity. <<RBC: Hmmm, I'm confused is it a lists of lists or a list of three elements or?>>

-We want the intensity to be equal for each point, so we can hard-code that value.
-To supply the format we need, we can simply map through the data supplied to `formatData` by the search and return a list in the proper format.
-Finally we filter on the data, ensuring that we have a latitude and longitude for each data point- it's possible that the data is missing or malformed for some events.
+We want the intensity to be equal for each point, so we can hard code that value.
+To supply the format we need, we can simply map the data supplied to `formatData` by the search and return a list in the proper format.
+Finally we filter on the data, ensuring that we have a latitude and longitude for each data point.
+It is possible that the data will be missing or malformed for some events.

 ## Adding the map<a id="orgheadline14"></a>

-Next we render the map.
+Next, we render the map.
 We do this by overriding the `updateView` method.

     updateView: function(data, config) {
         var basemap_url = 'http://{s}.basemaps.cartocdn.com/light_all/{z}/{x}/{y}.png';